fgtrzah/pluckpalette/CONTRIBUTING.rst

    Please make sure to check the document having these assumptions in mind and update things accordingly.

-.. todo:: Provide the correct links/replacements at the bottom of the document.

-.. todo:: You might want to have a look on `PyScaffold's contributor's guide`_,

    especially if your project is open source.
 The text should be very similar to this template, but there are a few extra contents that you might decide to